 To top it off, exercise and fresh air raise your happiness levels right when you need it.
 Once you’re ready and able, take the baby for a walk and make it a part of your daily routine.

 Funny movies and shows became my go-to strategy when I felt myself feeling down.
 I borrowed movies from the library or watched them on Netflix to remind myself of life outside of caring for a baby.

-From TV comedies to stand up to hilarious movies, stock up on funny things to watch.
-As different as they may be from your current life, perhaps it’s that difference that can put the newborn stage in perspective.
+From TV comedies to stand up skits to hilarious movies, stock up on funny things to watch.
+As different as they may be from your current life, it’s that difference that can put these challenges in perspective.

 Better yet?
 Watch them with your partner so you can both share something funny together.

 Your home may have been organized and neat before the baby, but now it’s cluttered with toys and sticky from grime.
 Remind yourself that this is the season you’re in.
-Ignore your non-vacuumed floor and toy-cluttered play area and stick to only the most important daily tasks, such as:
+Ignore your non-vacuumed floor and toy-cluttered play area and stick to only the most important daily tasks, like:

 - Washing dishes

 - Wiping kitchen counters